elephantscale/es-training-new/cassandra/slides/NoSQL.md

 ## High Availability

- * Nodes may go down…but the system is available
+ * Nodes may go down...but the system is available

  * Clients can read/write data